christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Galatia who ruled an area that streched into India under the alias Amyntas Nikator.

-"Gaius" then can refers to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin)) people or his ancestry in the region.
+"Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin)) people or his ancestry in the region.

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
 "Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".
 So, it is possible that the word "jew" comes from the Iudii or Iudaei.

-Caesarus refered to a Celtic a chieftain.
+Caesarus refered to a Celtic chieftain.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

 Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftan of the Iudii or Iudaiei tribe from Galatia.